moechofe/lowresrmx/asset.dev/manual.md

 It features perfectly square pixels, a fixed portrait orientation, and always fills the entire device screen.

-Depending on the device's screen ratio, the number of visible virtual pixels may vary from 216x288 on 4:3 devices to 177x384 on 19.5:9 devices (and maybe more).
+Depending on the device's screen ratio, the number of visible virtual pixels may vary from 216x288 on 4:3 devices to 177x384 on 19.5:9 devices.

-That's why LowResRMX provides an API to request the [actual visible dimension of the screen](#widthshownwheightshownh).
+That's why Retro Game Creator provides an API to request the [actual visible dimension of the screen](#widthshownwheightshownh).

-Addionally, the device can possess notch and bottom inset full-width buttons.
-For that LowResRMX provides an API to request the offset from the visible dimension to the [safe area](#leftsafeltopsafetrightsaferbottomsafeb).
+Additionally, the device can have a notch and bottom inset full-width buttons.
+Retro Game Creator provides an API to request the offset from the visible dimension to the [safe area](#leftsafeltopsafetrightsaferbottomsafeb).

 ### Colors

-LowResRMX provides the user with a fixed set of [64 colors](#64-colors).
+Retro Game Creator provides the user with a fixed set of [64 colors](#64-colors).

-The colors are grouped into sets of 4 called palette, with 8 palettes available for users to colorize their creations.
+The colors are grouped into sets of 4 called palettes, with 8 palettes available for users to colorize their creations.

-The 1st color of the 1st palette will be used as the background color for the whole program.
+The 1st color of the 1st palette is used as the background color for the whole program.
 For the following palettes (2nd to 8th), the 1st color is transparent.

 This can be altered by the [`SYSTEM` command](#system-setting-value).